Using Activated Charcoal for Cold Sores.

 Thank you for contacting us.

 Years ago we had the experience below.
-If I remember correctly the sores were erupted.
+If I am recalling right the sores were erupted.
 They were inside and outside the mouth.
 This was a severe chronic condition.
 The charcoal/flax or psyllium recipe can be found here.

 You may want to try the charcoal patch recipe.